Image & Video APIs

 Notes

-• When maxWords is defined, the player automatically attempts to use a .transcript file with the same public ID as the video (<public-id>.transcript).
-This is the default naming for transcript files created with the Google AI Video Transcription add-on.
+• Setting maxWords triggers the player to automatically attempt to use a .transcript file with the same public ID as the video (<public-id>.transcript).
+This is the default naming for auto generated transcript files.

 • Use the timeOffset parameter in your subtitles configuration to adjust when the subtitles appear to match the sound.
 For example, timeOffset: -0.2 to display the subtitles 0.2 seconds earlier.